 • Lengthy hearings.
 In statute, payment hold hearings are referred to as "expedited" hearings, but in practice, these hearings have been far from expedited.
 In the two CAF hold hearings that have been held thus far, the breadth and complexity of evidence presented was at a level commensurate with a hearing meant to actually adjudicate the occurrence of a fraudulent overpayment.
 Both sides gave hours of testimony with multiple experts over several days, presenting full ranges of evidence intended to prove that the providers had actually defrauded the state - or not.
 However, at the end of these hearings, a determination was made solely on the validity of the payment hold, and the question of a fraudulent overpayment has yet to be settled at an overpayment hearing for either case, years after they both began.
-These hearings have greatly exceeded is the content needed to determine whether a credible allegation of fraud exists, meaning that the state and providers essentially have two full-blown processes, doubling both the time and resources required to conclude the overpayment case.
+These hearings have greatly exceeded is the content needed to determine whether a credible allegation of fraud exists, meaning that the state and providers required to conclude the overpayment case.